aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 ### Software Validation Plan

-The software validation process ensures that `tinymorph` meets user requirements and functions effectively in its intended environment.
+The software validation process ensures that `morph` meets user requirements and functions effectively in its intended environment.
 This plan outlines the systematic approach to validating the system through user testing, performance analysis, and functionality verification.

 #### Validation Approach